 - Eco-fiction Challenge.
 Annual contests ending on Earth Day.
 Contact Alison at Facebook for details.
 A website is on its way.
 A world-wide event, just really getting started.

 - Eco-zone.
 Submissions were being accepted for 2019–European chapter.
 Toward an Ecopoetics of Randomness and Design.
 Check site for future submissions.

 - Environmental Education Resources.
 A vast list of resources for writer contests and submissions.
 Mostly for children and teens.

 - Gingko Ecopoetry.
 Watch site for future contests.

 - Lightbringer Project.
 Writers are encouraged to explore scientific, social, technological, environmental, and philosophical themes in their writing and always, at the core, to master the art of great storytelling.

-- PRE – Pize of the Ecology Novel (April 2018): Literary Ecofiction
+- PRE – Pize of the Ecology Novel: Literary Ecofiction

 - Society of Environmental Journalists (SEJ): Events Calendar